sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/orders-overview.md

 ## History Panel

-The panel is displayed in the lower part of the screen when users click the Order ID.
+The panel is displayed in the lower part of the window when users click the Order ID.
 The panel holds sub-tabs for the *Order History* and *Audit Log*.

 ### Order History